Last Updated on

 Hubspot has a ‘recipes’ which are ten templates that can be personalized to suit your workflow needs.
 The user interface provides either a standard, property-based or fixed date workflow options.
 Its options are unfortunately based on either ‘No’ or Yes’ propositions only.
 Its workflows are also list based which makes them super easy to build once the right data is in place.

 The process is better streamlined than Zoho’s which is more reliant on search rather than drop-down lists and menus to make selections.
 Hubspot also helps to identify contacts that have been replicated on other lists making easy work of double checking contact lists.

-The software’s Sales Professional feature is its lead management, CRM and email marketing tool all rolled up in one sales console.
+The software’s Sales Professional feature is its lead management, CRM and email marketing tool all rolled up in one sales console (Hubspot sales).
 The system is very manager centric and has a useful notifications feature that shows all interactions relevant to each user.
 It will provide data such as assigned leads, lead scores changes, emails opened, and shared content that has been opened.

 The tool has a live chat feature that can be deployed to webpages.
 The Sequences feature allows users to arrange timed message series to prospects.
 Its Meetings feature on the other hand helps to design a calendar with links that can be sent to prospects to assist them in booking meetings.

 An important paid feature in HubSpot assists users to make Voice over IP calls directly from the built contact list.
 It has a feature that enables users to save call logs with the contact database to show a history of interactions.
 It is very easy to switch between Hubspot CRM and its marketing feature by clicking a button on the left side on the interface.